-iOS 64 bit support is implemented with the scripting backend called IL2CPP.
+iOS 64-bit support is implemented with the scripting backend called IL2CPP.
 It runs with your C#/UnityScript code.

 The IL2CPP runtime combines an ahead of time compiler with a virtual machine to convert assemblies to C++ while leveraging standard platform C++ compilers to produce native binaries.
 The net result is significantly higher performance, platform compatibility and maintainability.

-Method not found: 'Default constructor not found...ctor() of System.ComponentModel.Int64Converter'.
+Q: Unity generated Xcode project fails to compile with following or similar error: Method not found: 'Default constructor not found...ctor() of System.ComponentModel.Int64Converter'.